 Repeating patterns fascinated me.
 I kept searching and painting them till I understood them in a more meaningful way.
 At first, they seemed random, then there was a strange order to them.
 They were in dynamic moving systems.
 Smaller self similar parts nested inside bigger pieces.
 The bigger pieces had shapes like the smaller pieces.
 They were the same but different and worked together to make a whole.

 Many ripples of water made a wave.
 Many rocks made a mountain.
-Many trees made a tree.
+Many leaves made a tree.
 Many trees made a forest.
 Many trees rocks and waters made a whole world.
 Words pulled themselves into sentences.
 Sentences pulled themselves into ideas.
 Ideas pulled themselves into stories.
 The many stories make me.

 This 6″x9″ sketch is of a creek that is northeast of Pemberton.